Rocky Top Dog Park

 The entire system is connected to Ms. Zimmer’s home via a telephone modem.
 Members can be enrolled and deleted from the system at the home computer.
 All programming details such as time schedules; access authority and membership statuses are recorded in the software.
 At any time, Ms. Zimmer can track the park activity, add and eliminate members and command the locks of each gate.
 There is no need for an on-site manager.

 Ms. Zimmer is very pleased with the system.
 Administrative costs are minimized and park control is as good if not better than would be if an on-site administrator were employed.
-Ms. Zimmer’s idea seems to catching on.
+Ms. Zimmer’s idea seems to be catching on.
 Other private dog parks are popping up with the same administrative and control objectives in mind.